Renens: History

 Renens is first mentioned around 888-896 as in villa Runingis.
 Neolithic tombs (near Bourdonnette) and a necropolis from the High Middle Ages (near Caudrey) have been discovered in the town.

-In the Middle Ages Renens was owned by the cathedral chapter of Lausanne which created a prebend there between 1233 and 1303.
+In the Middle Ages Renens was owned by the cathedral chapter of Lausanne which created a benefice there between 1233 and 1303.
 In 1555 Claude de Praroman exchanged his old Vuarrens prebend with Bern against that of Renens for which he obtained the lordship rights.
 The house he already owned at 'En Plait' becomes his castle (Chateau de Renens).
 Lausanne bought the seigneury in 1750.
 The castle, sold in 1752 to Jean Pierre Audibert, passed successively to the Doxat, Sandoz, Sauter and Burckhardt families.
 There are rumors that Mozart stayed in this castle when he visited Lausanne.

 Renens was around that time still a small village where a few families owned the countryside: the castle of 'Renens-sur-Roche' (18th century) where the Roëlls, Auberjonois and Guyots succeeded each other, and the 'Ferme des Tilleuls' (Tilia farm), built at the beginning of the 18th century by the Praroman family, where Pierre-Elie Bergier lived.

 Renens became a municipality in 1798, attributed to the district of Lausanne (1798–2006) with its own municipal legislative Council from 1901.
 In the 1950s Renens became a city, and in 2006 the capital of the district of West-Lausanne.
 Since then, Renens continued to grow rapidly.
 In the 1980s and especially since the 1990s, there has been large-scale immigration to Renens, primarily from Portugal, Kosovo, the Albanian part of Macedonia and Spain.
 Since the 2000s, there has also been significant non-european immigration, among others from Turkey, Cape Verde, Angola and Vietnam.